edew/edew.github.io/content/blog/hamming-weight.md

 ## The algorithm

-Luckily this is a well defined problem, in fact Peter Wegner described a algorithm for doing just this sixty years ago!
+Luckily this is a well defined problem, in fact Peter Wegner described an algorithm for doing just this sixty years ago!

-The function takes a `number` as it's argument and returns the count of 1 bits in that number.
+The function takes a `number` as its argument and returns the count of 1 bits in that number.

 ```javascript
 const weight = number => {